Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Introduction

 The remainder of the article is organized as follows: In Section~\ref{sec:point_estimation_mixing_measures}, we introduce the approach for summarizing the posterior of random mixing measures.
 Section~\ref{sec:SWGMM} presents the two novel distances for Gaussian mixing measures, accompanied by a discussion of their theoretical and computational properties.
-In Section~\ref{sec:experiments}, we conduct an empirical analysis using simulated data and the Old Faithful Geyser dataset, employing a truncated Dirichlet Process Gaussian mixture model to assess proposed approach in both clustering and density estimation.
-Additional materials, including technical proofs, are provided in the appendices.
+In Section~\ref{sec:experiments}, we conduct an empirical analysis using simulated data and the Old Faithful Geyser dataset, employing a truncated Dirichlet Process Gaussian mixture model.
+We assess the proposed approach in both clustering and density estimation.
+Additional materials, including technical proofs, are provided in the appendices. {We refer the reader to Appendix~\ref{subsec:acronyms} for the list of acronyms in the paper.}